aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 We recommend to add this file to your `.gitignore` file.
 In fact, this file is specific to your local environment.
 In order to provide a template for your team, you can create a `proxy.conf.json.example` file and add it to your repository.
 ::

-Then, we must update our config file `angular.json` in order to use the proxy:
+Then, you must update our config file `angular.json` in order to use the proxy:

 ```json [angular.json]
 {